Bill Kent Library

-The Bill Kent Library comprises over 2,000 titles.
+The Bill Kent Library comprises over 2000 titles.
 Almost half of the collection is dedicated to the fine arts, while the remainder focuses on Medieval and Renaissance political and cultural history, and its classical antecedents.

 Most of the collection is drawn from the libraries of Nicolai and Ruth Rubinstein (d.
-2002) which they bequeathed to the Warburg Institute, London, and which Monash University later purchased.
+2002), which they gifted to the Warburg Institute, London, and which Monash University later purchased.
 The Bill Kent Library was opened in 2010 and named after our Founding Director.

 The library supports the research and teaching activities of the Prato Consortium for Medieval and Renaissance Studies.

 The late Russell Foreman's library comprises over 540 books published in the nineteenth and twentieth centuries on a wide range of subjects, especially classic works of literature, history and geography.

 Kindly donated by Mary Foreman, the collection gives students and researchers an insight into her author husband's cultural formation.
 You can learn more about the Foreman Collection on our timeline.

 To arrange to access these collections, please contact the Manager.